smizell/hypermedia-todo/README.md

 Once complete, make sure both servers are running and have been restarted.

-Now go to http://127.0.0.1:3000 and you should see the reponses directing you to the secondary server.
+Now go to http://127.0.0.1:3000 and you should see the responses directing you to the secondary server.